GrKoR/esphome_aux_ac_component/README-EN.md

   The same thing will be in HEAT or COOL modes, with the only difference of the list of actions (IDLE + HEATING or IDLE + COOLING).

   - **display_inverted** (*Optional*, boolean, default ``false``): It configures display driver logic level.
 As it turned out in the issue [#31](https://github.com/GrKoR/esphome_aux_ac_component/issues/31), different models of conditioners manage display different way.
 Rovex ACs powers off display by bit `1` in command packet and power it on by bit `0`.
 Many other conditioners do this vice versa.

+- **timeout** (*Optional*, unsigned integer, default ``150``): Packet timeout for `aux_ac` data receiver.
+  In the most common use of `aux_ac`, it isn't necessary to change this value.
+This keyword is optional, so you may omit it.
+  The only situation when you can play with timeout is heavily loaded ESP.
+When you are using your ESP for many hard tasks, it is possible that `aux_ac` does not have enough time to receive AC responses.
+In this case, you can slightly raise the timeout value.
+But the best solution would be to remove some of the tasks from the ESP.
+  The timeout is limited to a range from `150` to `600` milliseconds.
+Other values are possible only with source code modification.
+But I don't recommend that.

 - **indoor_temperature** (*Optional*): Parameters of the room air temperature sensor.
   - **name** (**Required**, string): The name for the temperature sensor.